speakeasy-api/openapi-directory/SDKs/googleapis.com/drive/v3/java/README.md

 ### permissions

 * `drivePermissionsCreate` - Creates a permission for a file or shared drive.
+For more information on creating permissions, see Share files, folders & drives.
 * `drivePermissionsDelete` - Deletes a permission.
 * `drivePermissionsGet` - Gets a permission by ID.
 * `drivePermissionsList` - Lists a file's or shared drive's permissions.